mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ## PERITE

-The motto of the Perite subsector might very well be ‘Look to Spinward’.
+The motto of the Perite subsector might very well be 'Look to Spinward'.
 Regardless of its proximity to Capital, Perite has a distinctly Vilani flavor.
 After the fall of the Rule of Man three millennia ago, many of the worlds in Perite shook off the yolk of Terran